mike-rogers/mike-rogers.github.com/_posts/2014-08-04-javascript-deferred-loading-migraines-and-you.md

 ## Deferred Loading of JavaScript

-There are a few ways to get JavaScript to download in the background, letting your page continue to be rendered by the browser.
-I'll cover each individually in order of descending Kummerspeck.
+There are a few ways to get JavaScript to download in the background while your page continues to be rendered by the browser.
+I'll cover each individually in order of descending [Kummerspeck](http://en.wiktionary.org/wiki/Kummerspeck).

 ### The `async` keyword